mareklinka/SafeNetTokenSigner/README.md

 You can download the binaries for the tool from the the [releases](https://github.com/mareklinka/SafeNetTokenSigner/releases/latest) page here on GitHub.
 You will need to have the .NET Core 2.2 runtime installed to run the tool.

-Alternatively, I plan to release the tool as a dotnet tool so eventually it should be possible to use the `dotnet tool install` syntax (working on it!).
+Alternatively, you can install the tool as a "dotnet tool": https://www.nuget.org/packages/SafenetSign

 *The advantages of this version is that it has much better error reporting capabilities, so no more `Signing failed with error code 0` and similar cryptic errors.*